dschil138/chatterstack/README.md

 convo = chatterstack.ChatterstackAdvanced()
 ```

-# Overview: Chatterstack Base Class
+---

-## 🤔 The  Problem
+# 🤔 The  Problem

 The ChatGPT APIs use a "conversation" variables to keep track of your interactions with the bot.
-This is a list of dictionaries, with each dictionary representing a message.
+This is a list of dictionaries, with each dictionary representing a turn in the conversation.

 This leaves your program being littered with things like this: